Headed to the Pinnacles in Berea, Kentucky? Check out our trail guide for East Pinnacle trail and the Eagle's Nest and Buzzard's Roost trail spurs.

-We love hiking at Natural Bridge and Carter Caves, and have been doing a few short, easy hikes along a section of the Sheltowee Trace Trail near our apartment.
+We've also been doing a few short, easy hikes along a section of the Sheltowee Trace Trail near our apartment.
 This week, though, my husband and I laced up our hiking boots and headed to Berea, Kentucky to hike The Pinnacles.

 The Pinnacles in Berea is located about forty miles south of Lexington, Kentucky, and (in my opinion) has some of the most gorgeous overlooks in the state.

 The Pinnacles trails are a winding, connected loop of trails.

 On our most recent trip, we intended to hike the entire Pinnacles trail loop, but the heat, humidity, and our less-than-trail-ready legs made the decision for us, and we stuck to the eastern side of the trails.